 Timing element waits for the first Data frame exchange on the off-channel for Switch Timeout

 microseconds before switching back to base channel.
-The time is measured from the end of the last symbol of the Ack frame that is transmitted in response to TDLS Channel Switch Response frame, as seen on the WM.
+The time is measured from the end of signal extended PPDU containing the Ack frame that is transmitted in response to TDLS Channel Switch Response frame, as seen on the WM.

 Clause 10